paulsasi/book-shelf/doc/rest-api-author.md

-# RESTful API
+# RESTful API - Author

-This section describes the API endpoints and an end-to-end example on usage.
+This section describes the author related API endpoints and an end-to-end example on usage.
 The request and response are JSON objects.

 ## GET all authors
 `GET /api/web/authors`